Lough Navar Forest

-A seven mile long drive has been created to allow visitors to enjoy this scenery.
-Car parking facilities, picnic areas, viewpoints and short walks to interesting features have been provided.
+Lough Navar Forest Drive is seven miles long so that visitors can enjoy the scenery.
+There are car parking facilities, picnic areas, viewpoints and short walks to interesting features.

 The Ulster Way, rising to a height of 735 feet passes through the forest.

-Occasionally there might be restricted access to parts of the forest to facilitate works.
-Please adhere to safety information on signage.
+Occasionally there might be restricted access to parts of the forest due to works.
+Follow safety information on signage.

 The forest is open every day from 10.00 am until sunset.